 The use of harmony in music was not simply some clever Western "invention" of the Renaissance!
 Harmony has and always will, occur perfectly naturally - simply due to the eternal, A priori laws of physics, specific musical intervals will always blend together, due to the symmetry of how their respective sound wave forms always interact with each other.
 For example, due to the symmetry of how the sound waves of two notes forming the musical interval of a 5th interact, a musical 5th will always and has always sounded pure, just as the 3 sides of triangle always and will always add up to 180 degrees.

-ANCIENT WRITINGS CLEARLY MENTION THE USE OF POLYPHONY
+ANCIENT WRITINGS CLEARLY MENTION THE USE OF HARMONY AND SUGGEST THE USE OF POLYPHONY

 In the writings of the ancient Greek philosopher Aristotle, it is also clearly stated that strings on the kithara were almost always sounded together:

 "Why is it that lower of two strings always has the tune?
 If one omits the paramese when one should sound it with the mese, the tune is there none the less; but if one omits the mese when one should strike both the tune is missing...."
 (Aristotle, Problems, Book XIX.12.)

 Describing this text by Aristotle, Robert Fink explains:

 "The quote seems more than clear that two notes, and not just one at a time, were usually struck on the Kithara's strings."

 During the 3rd - 4th century CE, we come across the writer on music, Gaudentius, who describes the use of harmony in strikingly modern terms: